medieval music notation

 Course Description

-Towards the end of the twelfth century a composer known as Leoninus, canon of the Cathedral of Notre Dame in Paris, created a whole cycle of polyphonic settings (organum) for chants of the Mass and Office that was eventually called the Magnus liber organi.
-Thanks to his successor Perotinus, this repertoire was progressively enlarged to the extent that its four extant manuscripts include not only, but also clausulae, conducti and motets.
+Towards the end of the twelfth century a composer known as Leoninus, a clergy member of the Cathedral of Notre Dame in Paris, created a whole cycle of polyphonic settings (organum) for chants of the Mass and Office which was eventually called the Magnus liber organi.
+Thanks to his successor Perotinus, this repertoire was progressively enlarged to the extent that its four extant manuscripts include not only organa, but also clausulae, conducti and motets.
 This music was characterized by the use of certain rhythmic patterns called ‘modes’, which led to the development of one specific type of script: Modal Notation.
-For the first time in the medieval West, it was possible to record rhythmic durations, and this prompted the creation of progressively more complex polyphonic compositions.
-In practical terms, modal notation is the key to the vast repertoire of music associated to the so-called School of Notre Dame.
+For the first time in the medieval West, it was possible to record rhythmic durations.
+The new notation prompted the creation of progressively more complex polyphonic compositions.
+In practical terms, Modal Notation is the key to the vast repertoire of music associated with what is now known as the School of Notre Dame.

 In this course, students will:

-Apply the precepts of modal notation to actual polyphonic compositions of the era
+Apply the principals of Modal Notation to actual polyphonic compositions of the era

 Transcribe polyphonic pieces of the repertoire